 The challenge of creating new architecture in historic settings is an interest that unites much of our work.
 We also enjoy conservation work, and have found the spirited detailing of historic buildings an inspiration for a bold approach in our modern work.

 So far, perhaps the most significant strand of our practice has been to improve the neighbourhood in which we live and work: Peckham, in South East London.
-To date we have completed, or obtained consent, for 16 projects in Peckham.
+To date, we have completed, or obtained consent, for more than 20 projects in Peckham.
 Some of this work has helped a decaying town centre turn a corner towards a brighter future.
-Voluntary work to this end has run in parallel with our professional work, where with the Peckham Society, we have helped create a central Peckham Conservation Area and have aided the listing of a number of significant local buildings.
+Voluntary work to this end has run in parallel with our professional work.
+With the Peckham Society, we have helped create a central Peckham Conservation Area and have contributed to the listing of a number of significant local buildings.
 Some of these buildings we have then carried on to restore, raising funds from Southwark Council and Heritage bodies.

 Since graduating from the Yale School of Architecture in 1992, Benedict has also taught architecture history and building technology at the Architectural Association, The University of Kent, the Canterbury School of Architecture, and New York University.
 This teaching and research has enriched our practice, developing expertise in low-energy architecture, specialist conservation work and the development of London.